The Great Glen Way | |

 It was easily the best one-liner of the week.

 I got into a conversation in the gents loo (as you do) with a man from London who was enthusing about his holiday and wanted to know if we were touring by car or bus.
-I said neither, we were walking.
-He looked taken aback until I explained all about the Great Glen Way (he’d never heard of it either).
-Then he looked a little nonplussed, obviously thinking it highly unlikely that human legs could cover 73 miles in just six days.
+I replied that we were walking.
+He looked taken aback until I explained all about the Great Glen Way (he’d never heard of it) and he confessed to being a little nonplussed about the prospect of walking 73 miles in just six days.

 It was a nice evening and we enjoyed a few more beers than we had planned (or budgeted) for.
 We enjoyed a pleasant stroll back through the quiet streets of Spean Bridge to our digs.
 I was sharing with Bod so I took the precaution of jamming wax ear defenders in place before falling almost instantly asleep.
 Perhaps I snored and kept him awake, but if I did he never mentioned it.
 My last thought before blackout was a happy one - we still had five whole days of walking before us and the best was yet to come.